 |2.
 Feeding equipment|

-An essential component of any dosing system is the load cell.
+An essential component of any weighing system is the Load Cell.
 The load cell will measure the force applied and translate it to a weight that is readable by the user and can be used for running the process.

 This section is touching 2 main ways to dose found in the industry : Gain-in-Weight dosing and Loss-in-Weight dosing.
 The key difference in between those 2 dosing approaches is the position of the load cells.

 The dosing Gain-in-Weight is done by measuring weight of a hopper located after the dosing instruments.
 It is somehow similar to what many cooks do in the kitchen when they weigh on a scale the quantity of product required for their recipe.

 Several ingredients from several hoppers can be dosed to the hopper on Load Cells.
 A restriction is however that the dosing must be sequential.
 Since the weight is measured by the hopper downstream, if all ingredients are dosed at the same time, the dosing cannot be tracked anymore.
 On the other side, such sequential dosing can be done in advance while the rest of the process after the dosing hopper is occupied at performing other tasks.
 It is called dosing in hidden time.